Johongirr/600-days-of-code/log1.md

 #### Script for youtube
 So today I've wrote script for introduction to the course and intro to algorithms section of the course.

+### Day 22, Dec 26, 2020

+#### Things I've done
+ * Wrote script for my youtube channel
+ * Built layout of practise website

+#### Script for youtube
+So today was quite successful day coz I managed to complete writing script for algorithms section of my course. and I wrote script for few sections of Data Strucutres section

+#### Layout for Practise website
+So I'm practising my HTML/CSS skills by  re-building practical website